When Gearset first connects to a Salesforce org, it requests a range of permissions:

 Administrative Permission named

 Modify Metadata Through Metadata API Functions.
-In theory, this setting should be enough to allow you to use the metadata functionality of Gearset, however we have found some inconsistencies with this setting.
-Even if you're only looking to utilize metadata, sometimes it's necessary to still grant the
+In theory, this setting should be enough to allow you to use the metadata functionality of Gearset.
+However, we've found some inconsistencies with this setting.
+Even if you're only looking to utilize metadata, it's still sometimes necessary to grant the

 Modify All Data permission.